-With regard to achieving our strategic goals, accessibility, affordability, and results-oriented decision making will continue to move SMCC toward our targets.
+With regard to achieving our strategic goals, accessibility, affordability, and results-oriented decision making moves SMCC toward its targets.
 Wrap-around services including transportation and childcare continue to impact our goals of retention and graduation.
-Also, the cost of remediating students, paying adjunct or overload fees for increased flexibility in course delivery, and weathering tuition and fee increases to offset recent rises in the inflation rate have affected and will continue to affect our ability to meet and sustain our goals.
+Also, the cost of remediating students, paying adjunct or overload fees for increased flexibility in course delivery, and weathering tuition and fee increases to offset recent rises in the inflation rate and reductions in state funding have affected and will continue to affect our ability to meet and sustain our goals.
 In comparison to four-year Mississippi colleges, Southwest's tuition is less than half the cost of a four-year college while still providing its students an exceptional college experience.
 Southwest provides an outstanding instructional outcome for its students while keeping its tuition affordable.